JamesForrest87/Project-3/README.md

 Open the repository in terminal, gitbash or terminal in VScode within the terminal or gitbash, run npm install After running npm install, then run npm run start
-After that, select the local host at the bottom and it should take you to the server Enjoy some Star Wars graphs!
+After that, select the local host at the bottom and it should take you to the server

+if this doesn't work, try copying the json.package and node modules across!
+Enjoy some Star Wars graphs!

 Acknowledgments: